-- (1) Over the Internet or by Telephone: You will receive instructions from your bank, brokerage firm, or other nominee if they permit internet or telephone voting.
-You should follow those instructions. - (2) By Mail: You will receive instructions from your bank, brokerage firm, or other nominee explaining how you can vote your shares by mail.
-You should follow those instructions. - (3) In Person at the Meeting: You must bring an account statement or letter from your bank, brokerage firm or other nominee showing that you are the beneficial owner of the shares as of the record date in order to vote your shares at the meeting.
-To be able to vote your shares held in street name at the meeting, you will need to obtain a proxy card from the holder of record.
+- (1) Over the Internet or by Telephone prior to the Annual Meeting: You will receive instructions from your bank, brokerage firm, or other nominee if they permit internet or telephone voting.
+You should follow those instructions. - (2) By Mail prior to the Annual Meeting: You will receive instructions from your bank, brokerage firm, or other nominee explaining how you can vote your shares by mail.
+You should follow those instructions. - (3) Online during the Annual Meeting: You will receive instructions from your bank, brokerage firm, or other nominee explaining how you can register to attend the Annual Meeting online and vote your shares online during the Annual Meeting.